Key Takeaways

 Ledger Mapping Examples

-See ledger mapping automation for Tally and Zoho, then apply examples like NEFT CHG to Bank Charges under Transaction Fees, POS MDR to POS or MDR Charges with terminal ID data, FOREX M/U to Forex Charges with currency pair notes, CASH DEP CHG to Cash Handling Charges with denomination frequency.
+Apply mappings like NEFT CHG to Bank Charges under Transaction Fees, POS MDR to POS or MDR Charges with terminal ID data, FOREX M/U to Forex Charges with currency pair notes, and CASH DEP CHG to Cash Handling Charges with denomination frequency.

 GST Input Ledgers

-• Create GST Input on Bank Charges for tax components.
+- Create a GST Input on Bank Charges ledger for tax components.

 Vendor Mapping Benefits